personal finance | JANUARY 23, 2023

 Thought Leadership Director

-With 2022—a year marked by high inflation and greater market volatility—behind us, a new year is an opportunity to refocus on financial goals.
+With 2023 coming to a close, a new year is an opportunity to refocus on financial goals.
 We’ve made it convenient by organizing actions into a monthly guide.
 “Start by prioritizing what you’d like to accomplish, breaking these things into smaller steps and writing them down or plugging them into a spreadsheet,” says Judith Ward, CFP®, a thought leadership director with T. Rowe Price.
 “Then take a holistic view of your income and expenses to help align your intentions with what’s realistic in your current situation.”

 Planning Is Key to Success